Discover London : A capital of street art

 London neighborhoods where to see street art

-But whole districts have also become popular with London street art fans in recent decades, such as Shoreditch, one of the best places to see graffiti, which blends the Indian and Bangladeshi influences of Brick Lane, Spitalfields Market and Liverpool Street - in the heart of the City's financial district.
-A must-see for fans, Rivington Street, Great Eastern Street, Cremer Street, Princelet Street, Toynbee Street, Shoreditch High Street, Fashion Street, Brick Lane and Bell Lane all beckon with large-scale frescoes painted by internationally renowned graffiti artists such as Banksy, of course, but also C215, Otto Schade and Mr Cenz.
+But entire districts have also become popular with London street art fans in recent decades, such as Shoreditch, one of the best places to see graffiti, which blends the Indian and Bangladeshi influences of Brick Lane, Spitalfields Market and Liverpool Street - in the heart of the City's financial district.
+A must for graffiti fans, Rivington Street, Great Eastern Street, Cremer Street, Princelet Street, Toynbee Street, Shoreditch High Street, Fashion Street, Brick Lane and Bell Lane all beckon with large-scale frescoes painted by internationally renowned graffiti artists such as Banksy, of course, but also C215, Otto Schade and Mr Cenz.
 Since 2015, from a barren wasteland next to the railroad line in an unattractive part of Shoreditch, The Nomadic Community Garden, has been transformed into a remarkable self-contained urban space.
 This is a shared garden.
 The large wall overlooking the garden quickly became the centerpiece of the Graffestival, which attracted artists and musicians for six editions, with a final finale in 2018.
 Promoters closed down the venue, which no longer exists.
 Rest assured, other venues dedicated to street art in London do exist.
 The Southbank Centre has donated the walls of its famous skate park to graffiti artists.
-The best street art can be found near the skate park, which hosts a variety of festivals.
+The best street art can be found near the skate park, which hosts various festivals.
 And Bethnal Green, an authentic East London district, remains far from the picture-postcard, and many graffiti artists have stuck to it and still do.
 And Camden's street art, so beloved of singer Amy Winehouse, is concentrated mainly in a rectangle between Hartland Road to the north, Pratt Street to the south, and between Camden Street to the east and Camden High Street to the west.

 Among the personalities who have left their mark on London street art, Roa is a Belgian street artist who has worked all over the world.
 He has left his mark on the capital's walls and exhibited at the Pure Evil Gallery.
 His gigantic frescoes depict animals, mainly in black and white.
 Like Banksy, he wishes to work anonymously, and his relations with the authorities are not always straightforward.
 In London, his best-known work is undoubtedly the giant rabbit on Hackney Road.
 Although he had previously received permission to create this work, in 2010 Hackney Council wanted to remove it altogether.
 Fortunately, a petition and the mobilization of local residents saved the fresco.